junhual8136/sep11-freedom-project/tool/learning-log.md

 2/1/2024
 *  created a constructor function that when called, creates a new object into the game
+* tried to use the follow() method to make a entity move toward the player but it just teleports
+* used follow() instead on text that display an entity's health instead
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc